Geology of the Wellington Region: Earthquakes

-The Wellington Region is prone to major earthquakes.
-Significant earthquakes originating in or affecting the region include the magnitude 8.2 earthquake on 23 January 1855, the two 1942 Wairarapa earthquakes of magnitude 6.9 on 24 June 1942 and 6.8 on 1 August 1942, and the 2016 Kaikoura earthquake of magnitude 7.8 on 14 November 2016 (over half of the insurance losses from building damage were in Wellington City).
+The Wellington region is prone to major earthquakes.
+Significant earthquakes originating in or affecting the region include the Haowhenua earthquake in about 1460 AD, the 1848 Marlborough earthquake of magnitude 7.5, the magnitude 8.2 earthquake on 23 January 1855, the two 1942 Wairarapa earthquakes of magnitude 6.9 on 24 June 1942 and 6.8 on 1 August 1942, and the 2016 Kaikōura earthquake of magnitude 7.8 on 14 November 2016 (over half of the insurance losses from building damage were in Wellington City).

+The 1848 Marlborough earthquake was a magnitude 7.5 earthquake that occurred at 1:40 a.m. on 16 October 1848 and whose epicentre was in the Marlborough region of the South Island of New Zealand.
+In Wellington, the shaking lasted for about two minutes and caused widespread damage, especially to brick or stone structures.
+Most of the buildings damaged in the earthquake were rebuilt in wood and this contributed to the relatively low level of damage and loss of life in the more powerful Wairarapa earthquake that hit Wellington seven years later.

 The largest New Zealand earthquake in historical times was the 1855 magnitude 8.2 Wairarapa earthquake.
 Near the Wairarapa fault line, the beach rose about 6 m in this earthquake, and horizontal movement was about 12 m.
 Wellington's Basin Reserve sports ground sits on land lifted by this earthquake; the area had previously been part of a waterway that led into the harbour.

 Major faults that may result in significant earthquakes in the Wellington region include the Alpine Fault, and the Marlborough fault system in the South Island, and the Ohariu Fault, Wellington Fault, Wairarapa Fault, Reikorangi Fault, Otaki Forks Fault, and Wairangi Fault in the North Island.

 The Wairarapa Fault has an average horizontal slip rate of 6.7–10 mm/year, and vertical change of 1.7 mm/year.
 The Wellington fault and Awatere fault in the Marlborough fault system have similar rates of movement.

 Beaches around Wellington and Turakirae Head show multiple raised platforms corresponding to previous earthquakes.